 No matter what stage of life you’re in, you always have value to give.
 It can be as simple as genuinely smiling at someone.
 Other forms may include providing attention, approval, and acceptance.

 Despite being cooperative, you will encounter others who won’t respond positively.
 But it’s in those situations, your reactions depict your true value.

 Although doing your best to persuade and influence others, you can never completely control them.
 However, you always have command in choosing how you respond to each situation.

 Cooperative people add value to others because they see others’ victories and successes as their own.
 They know their relationships with others are strong.

 How attractive would you be to others if you were constantly well-liked by everyone?

 Wouldn’t you want to be more cooperative after seeing those results?

-This isn’t just to show the different personality archetypes when you meet them, but also to increase your awareness of the type of person that you portray in your daily interactions.
+Comprehending the different personality archetypes allows you to identify it in others.
+In addition, this will also increase your awareness of the type of person you portray in your daily interactions.